 The Library Services department maintains library materials that supplement collections of the state's public libraries and that serve the research and information needs of key customer groups.
-Ordering and subscribing to library resources, cataloging all print and electronic materials, serials processing and materials preservation are the primary functions.
-The department also collaborates with agency ITS staff to maintain the collection database/online catalog, provides collection management consultation to public libraries, and works with Information Services (IS) staff to coordinate and implement digitization activities, administer the State and Federal Documents Depository Programs and to maintain and develop general and specialized collections.
-IS provides reference services and information skills training services to key customer groups, statewide reference and interlibrary loan (ILL) services to public library staffs working to meet the needs of the state's citizens and oversees all circulation functions that place materials in the hands of customers.
+Library Services administers the State and Federal Documents Depository Programs and develops general and specialized collections.
+Library Services provides reference services and information skills training services to key customer groups, statewide reference and interlibrary loan (ILL) services to public library staffs working to meet the needs of the state's citizens and oversees all circulation functions that place materials in the hands of customers.